John Walker-Smith

-John Walker-Smith (born 1 December 1936) is an Australian-born British emeritus professor of paediatric gastroenterology, formerly at the Royal Free Hospital.
+John Angus Walker-Smith (born 1 December 1936) is an Australian-born British emeritus professor of paediatric gastroenterology, formerly at the Royal Free Hospital.
 Educated in medicine at the University of Sydney, he was employed at St Bartholomew's Hospital and the Queen Elizabeth Hospital for Children before working for the Royal Free Hospital.

 Walker-Smith has research interests in the structure of the small intestine, protein losing enteropathy, bile duct inflammation, and inflammatory bowel disease.
-He previously served as editor-in-chief of the Journal of Pediatric Gastroenterology and Nutrition.
+He previously served as Editor of the Journal of Pediatric Gastroenterology and Nutrition.

 Early life and education

 John Walker-Smith was born in 1936 in Sydney, Australia, the elder of two children of a urologist.
-In 1954 he gained a place to study medicine at the University of Sydney, qualifying in 1959.
+In 1954 he gained a place to study medicine at the University of Sydney, graduating in 1960.